choojs/choo-website/content/reference/forms.md

    an HTTP `POST` method, and attach the `body`.
 Depending on the result, it will now either succeed or fail.

-__note: People used to working with DOM events might wonder why we don't use `e.target` instead of `document.getElementById`.
+_note: People used to working with DOM events might wonder why we don't use `e.target` instead of `document.querySelector`.
 Because the `'submit'` event can be triggered not only from the `type="submit"` button, it's safer and simpler to select the form by id rather than try and find the right parent node.
-Not ideal, but straight forward.__
+Not ideal, but straight forward._

 ## Handling Form Submissions as JSON
 While traditional APIs might work with `multipart/form-data`, using JSON is much